AndreusAxolotl/Age-of-Production/README.md

 # PLEASE REPORT ANY BUGS YOU FIND

 ## Compat:
-- [Foundry Restructuring](https://mods.factorio.com/mod/foundry-restructuring): Changes the crafting prototypes of the new recipes so that they can be made in my new machines alongside the changes from FR.
 - [Vanilla Galore Continued](https://mods.factorio.com/mod/vanilla_galore_continued) and [Space Age Galore](https://mods.factorio.com/mod/space_age_galore): Adds support for the recipes added by the mods to my machines.
 - [5Dim's mod - New Automatization](https://mods.factorio.com/mod/5dim_automation): Makes crafting prototypes not broken.
 - [Wooden Universe](https://mods.factorio.com/mod/wood-universe-modpack): Simply implements compat between AoP and some of the mods in the pack.